Trump says he’s ready to meet again with North Korean leader

-During his three summits with the leader of South Korea and a meeting with Trump in June, Kim has signed vague statements pledging a nuclear-free Korean Peninsula, but he's not described how and when it would occur.
+Kim has met several times with the leader of South Korea and attended a summit in Singapore with Trump in June.
+Kim has signed vague statements pledging a nuclear-free Korean Peninsula, but has not described how and when that might occur.

 $20 for 365 Days of Unlimited Digital Access